Leonamrsm/leonamrsm/README.md

 ### [Forecasting-the-Energy-Consumption-of-Eletric-cars](https://github.com/Leonamrsm/Efficiency-of-Sound-Wave-Fire-Extinguishers)

+A transport and logistics company wants to migrate its fleet to electric cars in order to reduce costs.
+Before making the decision, the company would like to forecast the energy consumption of electric cars based on various usage factors and vehicle characteristics.

 ### [Risk-Analysis-in-Public-Transport](https://github.com/Leonamrsm/Risk-Analysis-in-Public-Transport)

 Which traffic incidents occur most frequently?
 What age group is most involved in traffic incidents?
 What is the most common event in incidents?
 Are passengers or pedestrians the main victims of incidents?